alexrambles/Lariat-Analysis/README.md

 ## Objective: Lariat is trying to make better decisions about the vehicles that they purchase for their national fleet.

-### Questions

-* Is there a diff between revenue at branches by airports and branches not by airports?

-* What are the top rentals at branches near airports vs not near airports

 ### Assumptions
 * Currently when a customer gets in an accident, they don't pay damages.